mrjameshamilton/simple-java-class-file-api-optimizer/README.md

 in final form in Java 24.
 The Optimizer.java source file is self-contained and does not require any external dependencies apart from the Java 24 standard library.

+Further details can be found in [the accompanying blog post](https://jameshamilton.eu/programming/peering-through-peephole-build-peephole-optimiser-using-new-java-24-class-file-api).

 # Run

 You'll need JDK 24, the easiest way to install this, on Linux, is with [SDK man](https://sdkman.io/):